a-nord/Top-Secret-Password-Generator/README.md

 <img src="./images/password_gen.PNG" alt="Screenshot of the password.">
 <a href="https://a-nord.github.io/Top-Secret-Password-Generator/">💖Top Secret Generator💖</a>
 <a href="https://github.com/a-nord/Top-Secret-Password-Generator">💖Ashley Nord's Repository💖</a>
 *SN: Starter code was given by professor.
-Code was helped by John Coakley (tutor) and TA*
+Code was helped by John Coakley (tutor) and Mary Elenius (TA)*